Cyber Security

 Key learnings:

-- Consider ways to protect your personal information.
+• Consider ways to secure your information online

-- Explore what happens to your online information.
+• Explore what happens to the information you share online

 “The Digital Thumbprint program was well delivered.
 The students were engaged and the information was relevant.
 I highly recommend it to other schools.”